tonusp/NaNo2016/A_Book_of_Changes.md

 "Your true self is not to discover!" she complained.
 "It's to *be*!
 All this spiritual stuff is just a lot of self-indulgent mumbo-jumbo!
 Read Chuang Tzu and shut up about true selves."

 Chuang Tzu, it turned out, was a great sceptic and debunker of spiritual gimmickry.
 The idea of not searching for your true self but just being it, was definitely the sort of thing he would say.
 As so often before, he found himself wanting to ask his wife, How do you know all this stuff, anyway?
 But the fact was, she just *knew*.
-Now she wasn't here, he would just have to start knowing it for himself.
+Now she wasn't here, he supposed he would just have to start knowing it for himself.

 He knew he was not supposed to make any sudden decisions, all the books said so.
 But he was going to make one anyway.
-He was going to make a journey, a kind of pilgrimage, to walk with and for Hildegard, to be his true self, to walk the walk he had always tried to, or wanted to try to, walk.
+He was going to make a journey, a pilgrimage if you will, to walk with and for Hildegard, to be his true self, to walk the walk he had always tried to, or wanted to try to, walk.
 They had occasionally talked about walking to Santiago da Compostela.
 When they had a bit more time.
 When they had both fully retired.
 When, when.
 And that time had never come.
 But now it could.
 Now he could do the walk for both of them.
-Woody and Tom from last night, had both talked about walking the Camino.
+Woody and Tom from last night, had both talked from time to time about walking the Camino.
 They would go together: three men on the Camino.
 It would be a laugh.
 Something to worry the children, give him something to do while the grieving took its course.
 And maybe make the vicar feel that he was approaching the whole thing in a proper Christian way.

 Yes, that was it.